Carpet cleaning tips:

 Removing red wine carpet stain

-Sponge with club soda (if you drink red wine make sure you
+When removing red wine stain from carpet sponge with club soda (if you drink red wine make sure you

 have a bottle of club soda around!), or cover with salt and let it absorb